Rural Special Constabulary

 truly ‘Special’ for your rural community?

-force the country to pioneer and introduce Rural Special
+first police force in the country to pioneer and introduce Rural

-Constables.
-Since then many other forces across the UK have also
+Special Constables.
+Since then many other forces across the UK have

-an interest in the countryside they live in and serve.
-They work
+issues and the countryside they serve.
+They work alongside the

-alongside the force’s Rural Operation Support Team and local Safer
+force’s Rural Operation Support Team (ROST) and local Safer

 They can be involved in everything from patrolling country lanes,